Angel Heart: Writing

-Parker made several changes from the novel.
-He titled his script Angel Heart as he wanted to distance his film adaptation from the source material.
-While Falling Angel is set entirely in New York City, Parker had the second half of his script take place in New Orleans, based on the novel's perpetual allusions to voodoo and the occult.
+Parker made several changes to the novel.
+He titled his script Angel Heart, for he wanted to distance his film adaptation from the source material.
+Although Falling Angel is set entirely in New York City, Parker had the second half of his script take place in New Orleans, based on the novel's perpetual allusions to voodoo and the occult.
 He discussed the story-setting change to Hjortsberg, who approved of the decision; the author revealed to Parker that he had also thought of setting his novel in New Orleans.

-Angel Heart is set in the year 1955, whereas in the book the events take place in 1959.
+Angel Heart is set in 1955, whereas the events in the book take place in 1959.
 He explained, "The book is set in 1959 and I moved it to 1955 for a small but selfish reason.
 1959 was on the way to the 1960s with its changing attitudes as well as environments.
 1955 for me still belonged to the 1940s—and, because of the historical pause button of World War II, conceivably the 1930s—so quite simply, setting it in this year allowed me to give an older look to the film."

 Other script changes from the novel involved characterization and dialogue.
 Parker sought to make Harry Angel a character that evoked sympathy.
 He said, "In the tradition of the down-at-heel gumshoe, his phlegmatic surface disguised an intelligence capable of unraveling a complicated, larger-than-life story with a degree of belief and conciseness.
 Also he had to be attractive to audiences while enlightening them, little by little, along the way."

 Parker also established Angel as being born on February 14—Valentine's Day—the same date as his own birthday.
-He explained that it was "for no particular reason other than Valentine’s Day might be easy to remember in a labyrinthine script and the heart reference seemed to have some resonance".
+He explained that it was "for no particular reason other than Valentine's Day might be easy to remember in a labyrinthine script and the heart reference seemed to have some resonance".
 Parker also wanted to create a realistic depiction of Louis Cyphre, as opposed to the character's "larger-than-life" personality in the novel.
 Another script change involved the ending and the identity of the killer.
 While Angel is framed for the murders (presumably by Cyphre) in the novel, Parker established the character as the killer for the film's ending.